aditya-/Docker_App_Deployment_EC2/README.md

 With reverse proxy configuration, we can achieve non https redirection to https protocol

-You can access the application at https://localhost
+You can access the application at  `https://localhost`

 **@TODO**:

 I will try further to add High-availability of the application though **Kubernetes** or sclaing Docker server through **Auto-scaling with scaling policies**.
 As part of above process we are building the docker image with respective tags and pushing back to the DockeHub Registry.

-In this scenraio usage of **Kubenetes** is much better for scaling the application instead host machine scaling everytime.
+In this scenraio usage of **Kubenetes** is much better for scaling the application across multiple containers(Horizontal scaling) instead host machine scaling(vertical scaling) everytime which is not a good practice.